 Application ...
 The focus, objective, nature of research and context in which the research is conducted inform the inclusion and exclusion criteria for a specific research project...
-Other examples include research focused on specific cultural traditions or languages, or on one age group...Such research should not be precluded so long as the selection criteria for those included in the research are germane to answering the research question.
+Other examples include research that is focused on specific cultural traditions or languages, or on one age group...Such research should not be precluded so long as the selection criteria for those to be included in the research are germane to answering the research question.
 Researchers who plan to actively exclude particular groups should clarify to their REBs the grounds for the exclusion" (TCPS2, Chapter 4, A. Appropriate Inclusion).

-As much as possible, within the research project's goals, be inclusive, fair, and equitable when selecting participants.
+As much as possible, within the goals of the research project, be inclusive, fair, and equitable when selecting participants.

-Have a clear rationale for participant inclusion and exclusion criteria connected to your project's goals and specific research question.
-For instance, if you are not including seniors, or men, or non-majors, or non-native English speakers, explain how this exclusion is relevant to your specific project (e.g., "Because this research is specifically focused on the female experience of power relationships, and because we are linking to gender theory, only women-identified people will be included for participation").

-- Consider your assumptions about potential participants in your study.
-For example, do not assume that students with physical disabilities should be excluded from a study that uses physical activity games to assess comprehension of biomechanics principles.
-Invite colleagues and/or former students to help you identify assumptions that you might be making about participants, to ensure that your inclusion/ exclusion criteria do not suffer from blind spots. - If there is a language barrier between you (or your third party) and participant(s), involve an intermediary who is competent in both languages to assist with communication between you (or your third party) and participant(s).
+- Have a clear rationale for participant inclusion and exclusion criteria, which are connected to your project's goals and specific research question.
+For instance, if you're not including seniors, or men, or non-majors, or non-native English speakers, explain how this exclusion is relevant to your specific project (e.g., "Because this research is specifically focused on the female experience of power relationships, and because we are linking to gender theory, only womenidentified people will be included for participation"). - Consider your assumptions about potential participants in your study.
+For example, don't assume that students with physical disabilities should be excluded from a study that uses physical activity games to assess comprehension of biomechanics principles.
+Invite colleagues and/or former students to help you identify assumptions that you might be making about participants, to ensure that your inclusion/exclusion criteria do not suffer from blind spots. - If there's a language barrier between you (or your third party) and participant(s), involve an intermediary who is competent in both languages to assist with communication between you (or your third party) and participant(s).